 - Symptoms may include vomiting, abdominal or back pain, weakness in arms or legs, and mental symptoms.

-- Laboratory tests are done on urine samples taken during the attack.
+- Laboratory tests are best done on urine samples taken during the attack.

 - Maintaining good nutrition and avoiding alcohol and drugs that trigger attacks are important.

 - Attacks are treated by giving glucose and sometimes heme.

 - Givosiran, a newer drug, decreases the number and severity of acute attacks.